 👪 Serving Size

-This cookie butter cookie recipe makes 36 cookies.
-You can half, double or even triple the recipe by clicking on the blue servings number in the recipe card.
+This cookie butter cookie recipe makes about 36 cookies.
+You can half, double or even triple the recipe by clicking on the servings number in the recipe card.
 Then select the number of servings you would like and the ingredient amounts will adjust accordingly.

-Store these peanut and cookie butter cookies in an airtight container at room temperature for up to 3 days.
-These freeze well in an airtight container for up to 3 months.
+Store cookies in an airtight container at room temperature for up to 3 days.

 These are the BEST peanut butter cookies I have ever eaten!
-And since my mom made the best, you can only image how good these are.
+And since my mom made the best, you can only imagine how good these are.
 The original recipe came from the Five Roses Cookbook, which is the very first cookbook that I ever owned (the first one my mom gave me).
-And that cookbook serves as the basis for so many of my go-to recipes like my Easy Homemade Lasagna, Easy Pumpkin Pie and my Old-fashioned Meat Loaf.
-But this peanut butter cookie recipe only gets better with cookie butter added to the mix!

-📋 Peanut Cookie Butter Cookies Recipe
+📋 Chunky Peanut Butter Cookies Recipe (with Cookie Butter)

 Ingredients

-- ½ cup unsalted butter
+- ½ cup unsalted butter softened

 - ⅓ cup brown sugar, packed (affiliate link)